grettke/org-utf-to-xetex/README.md

   article](https://tex.stackexchange.com/questions/2984/frequently-loaded-packages-differences-between-pdflatex-and-xelatex)
   explains, XeTeX uses the `fontspec` package instead of `inputenc` or `fontenc` so add `("" "fontspec")` to `org-latex-packages-alist`.
-Now choose an existing document to use as your "test file".
+Now choose an existing document to use as your test file.
 Compile it.
-It will probably compile just fine and if they don't it shouldn't take much effort to get things working right.
+It will compile just fine and if it doesn't then it won't take much effort to get things working correctly.
 Here are the settings that I used.

           (setq org-latex-compiler "xelatex")
           (setq org-latex-pdf-process '("latexmk -xelatex -quiet -shell-escape -f %f"))